janomach/the-hardisc/README.md

 It provides **fault-tolerance** with minimal area and power consumtion overhead when compared to industry-standard Dual-Core Lockstep (DCLS) systems.

 > [!TIP]
-> More information about the protection, fault-injection campaigns, and synthesis results can be found in the open-access research article: [Lockstep Replacement: Fault-Tolerant Design](https://doi.org/10.1109/ACCESS.2025.3573684)
+> More information about the protection, as well as results from the fault-injection experiments and physical synthesis, can be found in the open-access research article: [Lockstep Replacement: Fault-Tolerant Design](https://doi.org/10.1109/ACCESS.2025.3573684)

 ![Hardisc](https://github.com/janomach/the-hardisc/raw/main/doc/hardisc_pcb.jpg)